top of page

 Day 1, Cycle Begins Anew

 Next, it's spring time!
-The Follicular phase tends to be between days 7 and 13.
+The Follicular phase tends to be between days 6 and 12.
 Over that time period, you'll likely feel your energy levels beginning to rise along with your outlook on the world becoming more open.
 Estrogen levels are steadily rising until they reach their peak in the Ovulation Phase.

 Luteal Phase is the 'Fall' of The Cycle

-Once your egg is released, the "sheath" it was carried in called the corpus luteum breaks down and creates the hormone progesterone.
+Once your egg (ovum) is released, the "sheath" it was carried in called the corpus luteum breaks down and creates the hormone progesterone.

 Fun fact: Ovulating is the only way your body creates progesterone.
 Without ovulation, we're left without this super vital hormone.
 One of the big reasons why long term hormonal birth control use is a #PeriodProblem.

-Once the body confirms pregnancy hasn't occurred, it will prepare and release the uterine lining.
+Once the body confirms that pregnancy hasn't occurred, it will prepare and release the uterine lining.
 Once you start to bleed, the Luteal phase, and the current cycle, end as your period begins.
 A new cycle begins.

 Fun fact: This is how the withdrawal bleed week of your pill pack works.
 You take sugar pills, and the absence of the artificial hormones makes your body behave as if it was getting a period!